 We use several different packaging options to ensure that we have the optimal packaging for each product category.
 Based on the product category and product mix of each order, we use different packaging options to minimise the amount of air in each package without compromising the quality of our products.

-"We are proud to be an FSC® certified company since 2019 - a natural step in our journey towards our sustainability goals."
+'We are proud to be an FSC® certified company since 2019 - a logical step in the journey towards our sustainability goals.'

 OUR COMMITMENT

 FOREST STEWARDSHIP COUNCIL® (FSC®)